CSS

 backdrop-filter

-The backdrop-filter CSS property applies graphical effects such as blurring or color shifting to the area behind an element.
+The backdrop-filter CSS property lets you apply graphical effects such as blurring or color shifting to the area behind an element.

 content-visibility